UniversalDependencies/docs/_say/feat/Aspect.md

 </tr>
 </table>

-In Zaar, the aspect features are expressed together with tense and mood features in a word functioning as a preverbal clitic tagged as an AUX. the exceptions are the inchoative and the resultative aspects which are directly attached to the verb, as a suffix for the inchoative, and a verbal particle (syntactic link = compound:prt) for the inchoative.
+In Zaar, the aspect features are expressed together with tense and mood features in a word functioning as a preverbal clitic tagged as an AUX.
+The exceptions are the inchoative and the resultative aspects which are directly attached to the verb, as a suffix for the inchoative, and a verbal particle (syntactic link = compound:prt) for the inchoative.
+The AUX is followed by a finite form of the verb, except for the progressive aspect which is followed by a verbal noun.

 ### <a name="Aor">`Aor`</a>: aorist